undp/performance-app-methodology/sop/technical-docs.md

 * Azure blob storage
 * Azure SQL database

-#### TypeScript

 #### Python

 Used for data cleaning and testing.

 #### Dotnet

 Read data from data cube and data warehouse and upload this data to Azure storages.
+This is the only use of dotnet.

 ### Dependencies